zenparsing/chromium-futures/FAQ.md

 async value.
 Clearly there is a need for a future-like API.
-If this `base::Future` type is added, then `TestFuture` should be deprecated and all usage should be migrated to using `base::Future`, along with a test-only function that will block until a future is resolved:
+If this `base::Future` type is added, then `TestFuture` should be deprecated and all usage should be migrated to using `base::Future`, along with a test-only function that will block until a future is resolved, such as:

 ```cpp